 The most common cause of a popping noise in a water heater is magnesium and calcium buildup at the bottom of your water tank.
 If you have too much sediment or limescale in your tank, the water will become trapped near the heating elements and will overheat.
 This will cause the water tank to become fragile.
 Eventually, a leak will begin to form on the water tank.
 Do you notice wet flooring around your gas or electric water heater?
 Immediately call an emergency plumber in your area to receive help with draining your tank.
 If the sediment has been collecting at the bottom of your tank for a long time, there may be moderate to severe damage.

 Low Supply of Hot Water

 A minimal supply of hot water is a signal of sediment buildup in your water heater tank.
 As the sediment begins to form, the interior of your water tank will begin to shrink.
 Since there is less room for hot water in the tank, you may start to receive cold water near the middle or end of your shower.
 Unfortunately, a licensed contractor may not be able to flush the excess calcium and magnesium in your tank.
-Depending on the severity of the sediment buildup, a licensed plumber on our team may recommend performing a plumbing or water heater replacement, installation, or repair.
+Depending on the severity of the sediment buildup, a licensed plumber on our team may recommend performing an emergency plumbing or water heater replacement, installation, or repair.
 Give us a call at (732) 201-3305 or schedule an appointment on our site.

 Water Temperature Fluctuations